The RACE model for ChatGPT: how to write better prompts with structure

 With RACE:

-"You are an experienced tech copywriter.
+“You are an experienced tech copywriter.
 Write an announcement email for the launch of our new meditation app.
-Target audience: busy professionals between the ages of 30-50.
+Target audience: busy professionals between 30–50 years old.
 Tone: calm and inspiring.
-Include a catchy subject line and close with a CTA to the download page."
+Add a catchy subject line and conclude with a CTA to the download page.”

-Result: a much more concrete and useful outcome.
+Result: A much more concrete and usable result.

 1. E-commerce